Eddy149/Titanic/README.md

 Possible avenues of further development:
 1) normalize features
-2) draw learning curves
+2) feature engineering (bring some of the text variables back in, classify titles, cabin/deck numbers; categorize embarkment, family size);
+3) treat missing values more effectively (particularly age)
-3) automate choice of lambda with an optimization algorithm
+4) automate choice of lambda with an optimization algorithm
-4) experiment with neural networks of different size.
+5) experiment with neural networks of different size & structure.
-5) modify from train/CV approach to a n-fold approach to selecting hyperparameters
+6) modify from train/CV approach to a n-fold approach to selecting hyperparameters
+7) draw learning curves